 We do not offer any graduate degree program in performance or music education (the latter is offered by Teachers College of Columbia University, in a separate department from ours).
 We also do not offer any distance learning or online programs.

 A sustained period of residency in New York is required.
 Doctoral students must be in residence at Columbia for a minimum of 3 and usually 4 years before entering doctoral candidacy.
 All newly admitted students begin in the Fall semester (there are no mid-year admissions).

 We do not offer any stand-alone MA programs.
 All doctoral students earn the MA by the end of their second year; if you already have an MA in Music, you may be eligible for transfer credits to accelerate your program here, but you will still earn a Columbia MA in the process.

-- Please begin by visiting the Columbia University Graduate School of Arts and Sciences website.
-Read the section on admissions.
+- Please begin by visiting the Columbia University Graduate School of Arts and Sciences website & beginning the online application process.

 - Read the official GSAS admissions information for the Department of Music.

 - To arrange for campus visits or to discuss program details, after reading the relevant online resources, please contact the Area Chair for the 2022-23 year of the relevant academic area of the Department by email: